Blending Complementary Memory Systems in Hybrid Quadratic-Linear Transformers: Experiments

 \subsection{Evaluating general language modeling capabilities}

-We begin with evaluating general language modeling capabilities of the proposed HQTL models as a general sanity check.
-We train language models with either 340M or 1.3B trainable parameters from scratch on 15B tokens of the HuggingFace FineWeb-Edu dataset \citep{PenedoKALMRW024}.
+We begin with evaluating general language modeling capabilities of the proposed HQLT models as a general sanity check.
+We train language models with either 340M or 1.3B trainable parameters (using sequence lengths of 2048 and 2240, respectively, unless otherwise noted) from scratch on 15B tokens of the HuggingFace FineWeb-Edu dataset \citep{PenedoKALMRW024}.
 These choices mostly follow the configurations of the recent work on LTs/DeltaNet \citep{YangWSPK24,yang2024parallelizing,grazzi2024unlocking} and their most recent recommendations available on the \texttt{flame} repository \citep{yang2024fla}, including the choice of tokenizer (\texttt{fla-hub/transformer-1.3B-100B}).
 The subword-unit vocabulary size is 32K for all models.
 All models have 24 layers.
 The baseline Transformer architecture is from \citep{touvron2023llama} (denoted as Transformer++, following prior convention) and the DeltaNet configuration is from \citep{yang2024parallelizing}; both models/configurations are used in prior work \citep{yang2024parallelizing,grazzi2024unlocking}.
 Note, however, that for fair comparison with the baseline quadratic transformer, we do not use short-window convolution in the DeltaNet, unlike in recent work \citep{yang2024parallelizing}.

 We evaluate the trained models through two perplexity evaluation settings on WikiText-2 \citep{merity2016pointer} (Wiki.) and LAMBADA (LMB.) \citep{PapernoKLPBPBBF16}, and six zero-shot common sense reasoning tasks: PiQA \citep{BiskZLGC20}, HellaSwag (Hella.) \citep{ZellersHBFC19}, WinoGrande \citep{SakaguchiBBC20} (Wino.), ARC-easy (ARC-e) and ARC-challenge (Arc-c) \citep{clark2018think}.
 The choice of these tasks also follow the common settings in prior work \citep{YangWSPK24,yang2024parallelizing,grazzi2024unlocking}.
 We use the standard \texttt{lm-evaluation-harness} \cite{evalharness} for these evaluation runs.